6chHenry/6chHenry.github.io/docs/about/index.md

     Hello.
 I'm 6ch!I'm an undergraduate student majoring in Mechanics in the 24th grade at Shanghai Jiaotong University.
 I'm glad to meet you on the internet 🥰.

-    I am passionate about the fields of deep learning, big models and machine learning systems, and I like to share my learning experience and thinking 🤓.
+    I am passionate about the fields of deep learning for computer vision, embodied AI, and I like to share my learning experience and thinking 🤓.

     Want to know more about my academic experience?
 Check out my [academic homepage 🎓] (.. /academy.md).